thekiritos/eltex_mes/README.md

 Playbooks for automating routine administration tasks of Eltex switches.
 (mes2100, mes2300, mes3300, mes3500, mes5300 series.)

-Modules ios_command and ios_config are suitable (almost) for work with Eltex switches.
+Modules ios_command and ios_config are (almost) suitable for working with Eltex switches.
 I made two changes to the
 modules:

-/usr/lib/python3/dist-packages/ansible_collections/cisco/ios/plugins/cliconf/ios.py
+1. File `/ansible_collections/cisco/ios/plugins/cliconf/ios.py`.
+You need to replace the following command:
-self.send_command("configure terminal") // "configure terminal" -> "configure"
+   `self.send_command("configure terminal")` // "configure terminal" -> "configure"

-/usr/lib/python3/dist-packages/ansible_collections/cisco/ios/plugins/terminal/ios.py
+2. File `/ansible_collections/cisco/ios/plugins/terminal/ios.py`.
+You need to replace the following command:
-self._exec_cli_command(b"terminal lenght 0") // "terminal lenght 0" -> "terminal datadump"
+   `self._exec_cli_command(b"terminal length 0")` // "terminal length 0" -> "terminal datadump"

-This made it possible to use modules for Eltex.
+These changes will let you use some basic cisco.ios modules with Eltex MES devices.

+Also you can see my old playbooks for some tasks:

-mes-upgrade.yml - playbook for downloading new firmware images;
+- `./archive/mes-upgrade.yml` - playbook for downloading new firmware images;
-mes-schedule.yml - playbook for restarting switches on a schedule;
+- `./archive/mes-schedule.yml` - playbook for restarting switches on a schedule;
+- `./archive/mes-ntp-check.yml` - playbook for configuring NTP servers;
+- `./archive/mes2300-global-config.yml` - playbook for configuring global parameters.

-*.textfsm - templates for parsing.
+`*.textfsm` - templates for parsing.